TerrorAlarm/ai/README.md

 ## Overview

-Terror Alarm is a closed-source predictive analytics library built in Python.
-It uses Decision Trees to analyze posts from social media and make predictions based on the content and metadata of these posts.
+Terror Alarm is a private predictive analytics library built in Python.
+It uses Decision Trees to analyze posts from social and mainstream media and make predictions based on the content and metadata of these posts.

 Key features:
 - Data collection from X and other platforms